First European Security Seminar-North Happening Now at the Marshall Center

 GARMISCH-PARTENKIRCHEN, Germany (July 9, 2018) – The first-ever European Security Seminar - North is being held at the George C. Marshall European Center for Security Studies from July 9 to 13.

-Class Composition: There are 26 participants from 11nations.
+There are 26 participants from 11 nations attending this first seminar on the Arctic.
 Of the participants, 17 are males and nine are female.
 There are 10 military participants and 16 civilians.

 This is the first ESS-North seminar.
 The successes of the European Security Seminar – South and East are the catalyst for this one-week seminar examining the Arctic Region.